Bench Dogs and Holddowns – Workholding for Better Results

 Dog Hole Layout

-One row running the length of your bench, about 3-4″ from the front edge, lined up with your vise.
-Space them 4-6″ apart – I like 4″ spacing.
-A second row toward the back helps with larger pieces.
+Think before you drill because these holes are permanent.
+One row running the length of your bench, about three to four inches from the front edge, lined up with your vise dog.
+Space them four to six inches apart — I prefer four-inch spacing because it gives me more options for holding shorter pieces.

 David Chen